hbctraining/Intro-to-R-online-Catalyst/lessons/1B_Segment_1_Video_B.md

 ## Interacting with data in R

-R is commonly used for handling big data, and so it only makes sense that we learn about R in the context of some kind of relevant data.
+Welcome to segment 2B, Interacting with data in R. R is commonly used for handling big data, and so it only makes sense that we learn about R in the context of some kind of relevant data.
 Let's take a few minutes to add files to the folders we created and familiarize ourselves with the data.

 ### Adding files to your working directory